Recent Articles

 • Track operating voltage: 48V (low-voltage system)

-• Power supply/driver: selected for the total module wattage with a safety margin
+• Power supply/driver: matched to total module wattage with headroom

-• Operating mode: On/Off or dimming/control variants (depending on the gear)
+• Operating mode: On/Off or dimming/control variants (gear-dependent)

-• Zones and scenes: dependent on the chosen control method and how the installation is divided into circuits/sections
+• Zones and scenes: dependent on the chosen control method and how the installation is divided into sections

 Lighting parameters (photometry)

-• Luminous flux (lm): the module’s real “light output”
+• Luminous flux (lm): the real “light output”

 • Correlated color temperature (K): the mood and function of the zone